6 Website Tweaks That Increase Equipment Rental Leads

 Introduction

-Most construction equipment rental websites check the basic boxes.
-They list equipment, have a contact page, and maybe a phone number in the header.
-But the sites that consistently bring in leads do a few things differently.
-They are built to match how contractors actually search and make decisions.
+Construction equipment rental websites often check the basics.
+They list equipment, include a contact page, maybe a phone number.
+But the sites that consistently generate leads do something more: they’re built around how contractors search (e.g. Google) and make decisions.

-Let’s walk through a few updates that can quietly and consistently grow your business online.
+Let’s walk through a few simple updates that can steadily grow your business online.

 A single “Equipment” page won’t carry much weight in search anymore.
 Contractors are not Googling “equipment.”
 They are searching for specific machines tied to a job.